fl-w/dotfiles/README.md

 ## Unlicenced

+This are my personal dots so do what you want.
 Find the full [unlicense][] in the `UNLICENSE` file, but here's a snippet.

 >This is free and unencumbered software released into the public domain.